sdesalas/paranoid/src/app/wiki/Home.md

 Anyone should be able to write tests easily.

 Test Director takes the complexity out of testing.
 You are given some tools to write simple scripts using SQL-like syntax.
-This test script is then compiled into other languages (such as JavaScript) and executed using different browser implementations (TestDirector Free comes bundled with a WebKit engine, Firefox and IE are available on the PRO version).
+This test script is then compiled into other languages (such as JavaScript) and executed using different browser implementations (Paranoid Free comes bundled with a WebKit engine, Firefox and IE are available on the PRO version).

 ### SAMPLE TEST